Isurumad/scs-thesis-template/README.md

 Compile the main.tex file.

 Include all the images into images folder.
-An exmaple is given in the introduction file.

 Last updated : 8/11/2023